-The Director of the Centre is David Walsh, Professor in Rheumatology, and the Deputy Director is Professor Victoria Chapman.
+The Centre is co-directed by David Walsh, Professor of Rheumatology, and Victoria Chapman Professor of Neuropharmacology.

 See the full list of Pain Centre members.

-Research is undertaken by a multidisciplinary team based in the Schools of Medicine and Life Sciences.
-The team, led by Professors Walsh, Chapman, Auer, Lincoln, Doherty, Scammell, Vedhara, Ferguson and Zhang as well as Drs.
-Donaldson and Valdes, bring together expertise in the investigation of pain mechanisms and the evaluation and development of existing and new analgesics.
+The team, led by a multidisciplinary team bringing together expertise in the investigation of pain mechanisms and the evaluation and development of existing and new analgesics.